Flying-Rat/Blog/_posts/2025-09-19-godot-itch-plugin.md

 The submission process is smooth, so there is nothing to stress about.

-And the best part: our plugin was accepted! 🚀 It took us 3 days, which is common time according to the community.
+And the best part: **our plugin was accepted! 🚀** It took us 3 days, which is common time according to the community.

-You can try it right now, just open your Godot editor and search for Godot Itch!
+You can try it right now, just open your **Godot** editor and search for **Godot Itch**!

 ![Godot Editor AssetLib Preview](../assets/images/godotItchPlugin/godot_itch_asset_lib.png)